cmdjs/specification/docs/module-draft.md

 });
 ```

-- The `require` is a function that gets the exported API of the foreign module.
-- The `exports` is an object that the module may add its API to as it executes..
-- The `module` is an object that contains the metadata of the module.

 ### The `require` Function

 1. `require` is a function

-    1. The `require` function accepts a module identifier.
+    1. `require` accepts a module identifier.
     1. `require` returns the exported API of the foreign module.
     1. If requested module cannot be returned, `require` should return null.

 1. `require.async` is a function

-    1. The `require.async` function accepts a list of module identifiers and a optional callback.
+    1. `require.async` accepts a list of module identifiers and a optional callback function.
     1. The callback function receives module exports as function arguments, listed in the same order as the order in the first argument.
-    1. If requested module cannot be returned, the callback should receive null.
+    1. If requested module cannot be returned, the callback should receive null correspondingly.

 1. `require.resolve` is a function (*Optional*)

-    1. The `resolve` function accepts a module identifier.
+    1. `require.resolve` accepts a module identifier.
-    1. The `resolve` function returns the absolute path of the module.
+    1. `require.resolve` returns the absolute path of the module.

 1. `require.style` is a function (*Optional*)

-    1. The `style` function accepts string.
+    1. `require.style` accepts a string.
     1. The string parameter should be valid CSS text.
-    1. The `style` function should render the CSS text.
+    1. `require.style` should render the CSS text.

 ### The `exports` Object

 In a module, there is a free variable called "exports", that is an object that the module may add its API to as it executes.
-Modules must use the "exports" object as the only means of exporting.

 ### The `module` Object

 1. `module.uri`

-    The full resolved url to the module.
+    The full resolved uri to the module.

 1. `module.dependencies`

-    A list of identifiers that required by this module.
+    A list of module identifiers that required by the module.

 1. `module.exports`

-    The exported API of this module.
+    The exported API of the module.
+It is the same as `exports` object.

 1. `module.id`  (*Optional*)